 - Sign language

-Where basic or fluent sign languages is available for guests, specify the level of fluency and which language (American Sign Language, British Sign Language, etc.).
+Where basic or fluent sign languages are available for guests, specify the level of fluency and which language (American Sign Language, British Sign Language, etc.).
+If you are able to provide a sign language interpreter, let guests know if you require advance notice to arrange this.

 - Visible signage